testingcan/xlsx-csv/README.md

 ## Configuration
 The script comes with a default template configuration.
-The config files must reside in the same folder as the script.
+The config files must reside in
+`/config`.

-Each configuration file consists of four parameters.
+Each configuration file consists of five parameters.
 * `debug`: bool
 * `delimiter`
 * `crlf`: bool